divarvel/blog/posts/2012-10-31-hammertime-and-real-world-haskell-part-1.md

 Most of the time I just load a ``.hs`` file from ``ghci`` and I get running.
 This time, I've put up a cabal setup, just to keep track of the dependencies and to quickly provide a usable executable (even though I can't visualize data, I've started to collect some).
-However, hammertime is still in on file, so I've kept cabal from my development workflow.
+However, hammertime is still in one file, so I've kept cabal from my development workflow.
 Also, I must admit that I'm a bit scared of its dependency management, which is bad, [to say the least](http://www.txt.io/t-2kv5h).
 Fortunately, I use cabal only